Allogene Therapeutics Inc. (ALLO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for ALLO is $16.65, which is $12.76 above the current price.
-The public float for ALLO is 82.54M and currently, short sellers hold a 48.21% ratio of that float.
-The average trading volume of ALLO on April 11, 2023 was 1.83M shares.
+The average price estimated by analysts for ALLO is $16.65, which is $12.45 above than the current price.
+The public float for ALLO is 82.54M, and at present, short sellers hold a 49.68% of that float.
+The average trading volume of ALLO on April 18, 2023 was 1.80M shares.

 ALLO’s Market Performance

-The stock of Allogene Therapeutics Inc. (ALLO) has seen a -8.30% decrease in the past week, with a -21.76% drop in the past month, and a -25.62% fall in the past quarter.
-The volatility ratio for the week is 6.18%, and the volatility levels for the past 30 days are at 5.66% for ALLO.
-The simple moving average for the last 20 days is -13.04% for ALLO stock, with a simple moving average of -53.61% for the last 200 days.
+ALLO stock saw a decrease of 6.84% in the past week, with a monthly decline of -12.16% and a quarterly a decrease of -31.44%.
+The volatility ratio for the week is 7.62%, and the volatility levels for the last 30 days are 6.02% for Allogene Therapeutics Inc. (ALLO).
+The simple moving average for the last 20 days is -3.09% for ALLO stock, with a simple moving average of -49.51% for the last 200 days.

 Analysts’ Opinion of ALLO